 Since 2000, the U.S. Department of Energy has invested with industry partners in research and development of solid-state lighting (SSL)—including both light-emitting diode (LED) and organic light emitting diode (OLED) technologies.
 Why such concentrated attention on SSL?

 The answer is simple: because of SSL's rapid ongoing improvements and superior energy-saving potential.
-It is estimated that switching to LED lighting over the next two decades could save the country $250 billion in energy costs over that period, reduce the electricity consumption for lighting by nearly one-half by 2030—the annual equivalent to saving 3,000 trillion Btus, worth $26 billion in today’s dollars.
+It is estimated that switching to SSL could reduce national lighting electricity use by nearly one-half by 2030—the annual equivalent to saving 3,000 trillion Btus, worth $26 billion in today’s dollars.
 That would equate to the total energy consumed by 24 million American homes today and would reduce greenhouse gas emissions by 180 million metric tons—the equivalent of taking 38 million of today’s passenger vehicles off the road.
 DOE is not alone in recognizing the importance of that kind of savings; Congress recognizes it too, which is why the Energy Policy Act of 2005 mandates DOE to accelerate SSL technology.